stephan-double-u/cross-language-validation-schema/README.md

   E.g. to validate that a property value is not greater than another property value

-- Extend permissions constraint with ALL resp.
-NONE?

 - More terminal aggregate functions?
 E.g.
   - foo[*]#count, foo[*]#avg, foo[*]#min, foo[*]#max, foo[*]#same, ...